nixiesearch/nixiesearch/docs/docs/features/search/facet.md

 ## Term aggregations

-A term facet aggregation scans over all values of a specific [text, long, int, float, double, date, datetime](../indexing/types/overview.md) field of matching documents, and builds a list of top-N values:
+A term facet aggregation scans over all values of a specific [text, long, int, float, double, date, datetime, int[], long[], float[], double[]](../indexing/types/overview.md) field of matching documents, and builds a list of top-N values:

 ```json
 {